datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 {: .language-python}

 A single figure can also include multiple plots in a grid pattern.
-The `subplot()` command especifies the number of rows, the number of columns, and the number of the space in the grid that particular plot is occupying:
+The `subplot()` command specifies the number of rows, the number of columns, and the number of the space in the grid that particular plot is occupying:

 ~~~